-The Company earns revenues for certain research services provided to NHI's non-Instinet subsidiaries.
-Receivable from affiliates and payable to affiliates at March 31, 2020 include amounts of \$1.2 million and \$1.1 million, respectively, owed from NHI's non-Instinet affiliates for the above services.
+The Company earned revenues for certain research services provided to NHI's non-Instinet subsidiaries.
+Receivable from affiliates at March 31, 2021 include \$0.9 million due from NHI's non-Instinet affiliates for the above services.
 The Company settles these periodically.

 Additionally, the Company reimburses NHI's non-Instinet affiliates for research payments from mutual clients received on behalf of the affiliates.
-Payable to affiliates as of March 31, 2020 includes \$0.9 million due to NHI's non-Instinet affiliates.
+Payable to affiliates as of March 31, 2021 includes \$418 thousand due to NHI's non-Instinet affiliates.
 The Company settles these monthly.